AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named `John Doe` to the Address Book.

+   * `addlesson d/Tue st/1500 et/1700 v/Ang Mo Kio Block 52 #12-34 ln/English Lesson` : Adds a lesson with given fields to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete Bob 1` : Deletes the 1st contact named Bob shown in the current list.

+   * `deletelesson 1` : Deletes the lesson with the ID of 1 in the Lesson List.

    * `clear` : Deletes all contacts.